Entropic pulling and diffusion diode in an It\^o process: Coordinate-dependent diffusion and It o process

 where $J(x,t)$ is the probability current density, with $J(x,t)=\nu(x)p(x,t) - \frac{\partial }{\partial x}D(x)p(x,t)$.
 The first term here corresponds to drift current density and second term to diffusion current density{ \cite{ sattin2008fick, bengfort2016fokker,vazquez2010non, van2005applicability,peliti2021stochastic, bhattacharyay2019equilibrium,maniar2021random,sharma2020conversion,bhattacharyay2023equilibrium}.
 Now, for a stationary distribution in equilibrium $J^{eq}(x) =0$ (condition for detailed balance), the following equilibrium distribution $p^{eq}(x)$ results:

-Here $C$ is a constant with dimensions of inverse length, and $D_{0}$ is a constant diffusivity away from any interface to which $D(x)$ converge as the Brownian particle makes its excursion to the bulk region of allowed space.
+Here $C$ is a constant with dimensions of inverse length, and $D_{0}$ is the bulk diffusivity away from any interface to which $D(x)$ converge as the Brownian particle makes its excursion away from an interface.

 This distribution is referred to as generalized/modified Boltzmann distribution or It\^o-distribution in \cite{bhattacharyay2019equilibrium, dhawan2024ito, bhattacharyay2020generalization, maniar2021random}.
-Now, the drift velocity $\nu(x)$ can be expressed in terms of potential $U(x)$ corresponding to a conservative force and coordinate dependent damping $\Gamma(x)$ as : $\nu(x)=-\frac{1}{\Gamma(x)}\frac{\partial}{\partial x}U(x)$.
+Now, the drift velocity $\nu(x)$ can be expressed in terms of potential $U(x)$ corresponding to a conservative force $F(x)$ and coordinate dependent damping $\Gamma(x)$ as : $\nu(x)=-\frac{1}{\Gamma(x)}\frac{\partial}{\partial x}U(x)$.
 The equilibrium distribution $p^{eq}(x)$ thus becomes \cite{sharma2020conversion, sharma2023spontaneous, bhattacharyay2019equilibrium, maniar2021random}

 The presence of the coordinate-dependent diffusivity-dependent amplitude $D_0/D(x)$, makes all the difference and is responsible for the possibility of various interesting processes in thermal equilibrium like bath-fluctuation-driven spontaneous collective transport \cite{sharma2023spontaneous}, rectified transport of symmetry broken hetero-dimer \cite{bhattacharyay2012directed, sharma2020conversion} etc. The legitimacy of the distribution (1) as an equilibrium distribution could be illustrated by rewriting $p^{eq}(x)$ as